fridolinvii/Cat-Dog-Classifier/README.md

 ### Installations

-Create a new environemt and run the following command in your terminal
+Create a new environemt and install the required python packages with the command
 ```

 pip3 install -r requirement.txt